rackerlabs/support-how-to/content/how-to/exchange/manage-distribution-lists-in-exchange/index.md

    {{<image src="list2.jpg" alt="" title="">}}

-Follow the instructions below for the available actions you can to perform.
+Use the steps in the following sections for the available actions that you can perform.

 ### Add or edit a distribution list

-1. In the distribution lists view, click the display name of the list you want to edit.
+1. In the distribution lists view, click the display name of the list that you want to edit.
 If you are creating a new list, click **Add Distribution List**.

 2. On the **General** page, enter or edit the following fields: